rcls/discus/docs/README.md

 Discus is a pure 8-bit Harvard architecture, with 8-bit code and data addresses, and a four entry stack.
 There are four general purpose registers, one of which is the accumulator.
 It uses a 2.5 stage RISC pipeline (opcode fetch/branch, instruction execute, and writeback).
-There is an integrated dynamic RAM controller.
+There is integrated DRAM refresh.
 The CPU totals 1275 transistors.
 Without the pipelining and DRAM refresh the count would be more like 1000.

 The instruction set is minimalist but functional.
 All instructions are a single